 Max dimension sizes

-Data values (or raw data)
+Raw data values

 When two datasets or attributes are compared, their values will be examined and compared.
 Comparing data values can be straightforward or complicated depending on their datatype.
 Special values and data structures must be handled case by case.
 Below are some examples:

-Floating points: to determine if two floating point values, float1 and float2, are different, one cannot use the simple comparison of (float1 == float2).
-Two floating point values can be the same while (float1 == float2) may show different because of the precision of floating points.
-Limit of precision needs to be set when comparing floating point values.
-For details, see RFC at https://www.hdfgroup.uiuc.edu/RFC/HDF5/tools/h5diff/RFC_h5diff_default_epsilon.pdf.
+Floating point values: To determine whether two floating point values, float1 and float2, are different, one cannot use the simple comparison of (float1 == float2).
+Two floating point values can be the same while (float1 == float2) may appear to differ because of floating point precision.
+In HDF5, a precision limit can be set when comparing floating point values; for details, see the “Default EPSILON values for comparing floating point data” RFC.

-Not-a-Number (NaN): two NaNs are equal.
-A NaN and a regular number are different.
+Not-a-Number (NaN): Two NaNs are always equal.
+A NaN and a regular number are always different.

-Infinity: infinity should be treated as a regular number.
-Two infinity numbers with the same sign (+/-) are equal.
-Two infinity numbers with different signs (+/-) are different.
-An infinity number and a regular number are different.
+Infinity: Infinity should be treated as a regular number.
+Two infinity numbers with the same sign (+/-) are always equal.
+Two infinity numbers with different signs (+/-) are always different.
+An infinity number and a regular number are always different.

-Special datatypes: comparing values of special datatypes such as opaque and variable length can be complicated and need to be handled case by case.
+Special datatypes: The comparison values of special datatypes, such as opaque and variable-length datatypes, can be complicated.
+Such coomparisons must be handled on a case-by-case basis.

 Revision History